blbadger/blbadger.github.io/polynomial-roots.md

 	return iterations_until_rooted
 ```
-Looking close to the origin, we find the Mandelbrot set.
+Looking close to the origin, we find the Mandelbrot set has replaced our Julia set.

 ![convergence]({{https://blbadger.github.io}}/newton-method/Newton_boundaryx5-x-1.png)